 All services of a local tour guide including routes and commentary

-Any food and drink is extra.
+Any food and drink, public transportation.
 I will help you get back to your starting point by public transportation if you do not want to walk.
-The cost for our muni is $2.25 per adult and $1.00 for senior and students for 90 minutes of riding (with transfer)

 I am a step on guide for motorcoach tours and am licensed to drive up to 6 passengers in my Acura MDX.
 TPC#36052